 I had some fresh basil on hand and needed to find a use for it.
 Peering into my pantry, I saw a bag of cornmeal and figured that cornbread with a Tuscan twist would be delicious.
 During peak tomato season, I substitute the canned tomatoes with fresh—just remove the skins, seed and finely dice.—Michelle Anderson, Eagle, Idaho

-- 2 ounces sliced pancetta or bacon strips, finely chopped
+- 2 ounces sliced pancetta or Jones Dairy Farm Dry-Aged Bacon strips, finely chopped

 - 1 to 2 tablespoons olive oil, as needed